AzureForEducation/demo-itmarketplace/README.md

 ## How it works?

-* IT's customer (researcher, marketing professional, teacher, and so forth) do visit the institution's intranet and get access to the webpage where the packaged environments are being showed.
+* IT's customer (researcher, marketing professional, teacher, and so forth) do visit the institution's intranet and get access to the webpage where the packaged environments are being shown.

-* He/she pick up the environment which best support his/her needs.
-By clicking in "Request this environment".
+* He/she picks up the environment which best supports his/her needs.
+By clicking on "Request this environment".
 So, the webpage redirects the user to the O365 form whereby requests can be made.

-* User then fill out the form and send that info to the IT's admin by clicking in "Submit".
+* User then fill out the form and send that info to the IT's admin by clicking on "Submit".

 * ID's admin is automatically notified by the system about the new request and then, after do some internal validations with the related area, executes out the ARM template who delivers the requested environment on Azure.